ErikBoesen/coconet/README.md

 ```

 ### Controlling
 Running `run.sh` followed by a string giving the command you'd like to run will cause all nodes in `nodes.txt` (in your working directory) to run that command as root.
+You can also run `up.sh` to view which/how many nodes are online.

+### Apps
+The `apps` directory contains some cracked versions of various applications which are blocked on our MacBooks.
+These versions will work on our MacBooks, but they will also join the computer that runs them to the botnet.

 ## Licensing
 This software was created by [Erik Boesen](https://github.com/ErikBoesen) and is available under the [MIT License](LICENSE).